lightning/bolts/02-peer-protocol.md

         +-------+                            +-------+

-Counterintuitively, these updates apply to the *other node's* commitment transaction; the node only adds those updates to its own commitment transaction when the remote node acknowledges it has applied them via `revoke_and_ack`.
+Counter-intuitively, these updates apply to the *other node's* commitment transaction; the node only adds those updates to its own commitment transaction when the remote node acknowledges it has applied them via `revoke_and_ack`.